 The bottom line?

-You can find opportunities in the commercial property market through the boom phases of the cycle — but get the timing wrong and it can wipe you out!!
+You can make a lot of money in the commercial property market through the boom phases of the cycle — but get the timing wrong, and it can wipe you out.

-One master of commercial real estate however, who has lived and thrived through some of the worse recessions, is Warren Ebert.
+One master of commercial real estate, who has lived and thrived through some of the worse recessions, is Warren Ebert.

-Not only has Ebert timed the market well — getting in prior to the booms and selling down prior to the busts — but he also has a proven track record of delivering impressive returns for investors.
+Not only has Ebert timed the market well, getting in before the booms and selling down before the busts, but he also has a proven track record of delivering impressive returns for investors.

 What sets Sentinel Property Group apart is its focus on value-add and opportunistic investments.

-The company has a reputation for identifying underperforming assets with potential to add value — implementing strategic changes to maximise their value.
+The company has a reputation for identifying underperforming assets with potential to add value, then implementing strategic changes to maximise their value.

 ‘We were never about buying best of breed, as far as high quality properties, because how do you make money on that?

 ‘We make money out of properties, and same as I think any corporate takeover.
 If you buy a company that’s being run the absolute best, everything’s spot on, how do you make money?